US STOCKS-S&P 500 ends down, Walt Disney weighs

 * Amazon leads gains in consumer discretionary

-* Alexion Pharma among top boosts on AstraZeneca offer (Updates with close of trading, volume data and market breadth)
+* Alexion Pharma among top boosts on AstraZeneca offer (Updates with closing prices)

 Dec 14 (Reuters) - The S&P 500 ended lower on Monday, weighed down by Walt Disney, while Alexion Pharmaceuticals jumped on a $39 billion buyout offer from AstraZeneca in one of the year’s biggest deals.